Zenlytic/zenlytic-docs/docs/4_data_modeling/8_access_grants.md

 ### Examples

 Access grants are defined and applied as follows.
-They're defined in models, and can be applied to any explore, join, view, or field using the `required_access_grants` property.
+They're defined in models, and can be applied to any view or field using the `required_access_grants` property.
 If you specify multiple access grants in that property they must *all* be true for that user to have access.

 ```
 version: 1